ixpantia/faucet/site/docs/en/getting_started.md

 ### Adding more workers

-If your computer has more than one CPU core, then you probably saw that many workers were created when you started Faucet.
-This is because Faucet automatically detects the number of CPU cores on your computer and creates a worker for each core.
+If your computer has more than one CPU core, then you probably saw that many workers were created when you started faucet.
+This is because faucet automatically detects the number of CPU cores on your computer and creates a worker for each core.